FF6BeyondChaos/BeyondChaosRandomizer/README.md

     * If this is your first seed, I recommend going down to bottom where it says "Saved flag selection", and picking "Recommend new player flags" from the dropdown menu.

-    This will give you a good taste of Beyond Chaos EX while leaving out a few things that can sometimes be frustrating for new players.
+    This will give you a good taste of Beyond Chaos CE while leaving out a few things that can sometimes be frustrating for new players.

     * If you find that too hard, try also unchecking the 'm' flag.